MrGiddy/alx-system_engineering-devops/command_line_for_the_win/README.md

-# Command line for the wi
+# Command line for the win

 # Background Context
 [CMD CHALLENGE](https://cmdchallenge.com/) is a pretty cool game challenging you on Bash skills.
 Everything is done via the command line and the questions are becoming increasingly complicated.
 It’s a good training to improve your command line skills!